-Just as with humans, sick, injured, young and elderly canines often need extra warmth.
-Their bodies are just not as efficient at heat regulation as healthy, adult dogs.
+Just like humans, sick, injured, young, and elderly canines often need extra warmth.
+Their bodies are just not as efficient at heat regulation as healthy adult dogs.
 This includes dogs with diseases such as heart disease, chronic health conditions such as arthritis, temporary illnesses, and those recovering from injuries or surgery.

 While your dog may have a naturally long coat, if you have had him groomed recently to a shorter cut, you may need to put a sweater or jacket on your dog for cooler weather.
 Their coat is designed for insulation, so cutting breeds with an undercoat is never recommended.